 Progressive stamping refers to the metalworking method that can include punching, coining and bending to form specific shapes and functions.
 A strip of metal is fed through a press with multiple stations; each station performs a specific function as the metal passes through, with the final station being where the finished part is separated from the metal strip.

-We have over 100 years of engineering experience within our progressive stamping capabilities and have primarily served the automotive and consumer industries.
+We have over 100 years of engineering experience within our progressive stamping capabilities serving the automotive and consumer industries, among others.

 Presses ranging from 15 to 330 tons